NorCal Membership

 - Must pass a US Club background check and hold an active coach pass with the club.

-- Club must operate in a single geographically connected community.
+- Club must serve a single, geographically connected community.

 - Club must have a certified USSF assignor and adequate referee coverage.